james-nesbitt/boch/docs/QUICKSTART.md

     what build should be used to build an image for the project.
 - the build : there should be a default build in the project ./builds folder which will match your project name.
 If there is none, then you will likey want a docker build there.
-The --www-build flag in init is essentially there only to add a default build.
+The --builds flag in init is essentially there only to add a default build.
     - Dockerfile : edit anything in here; like the DB creation script.
 Also consider adding additional script runs for docker build.